vish4life/peachhouse/README.md

 # Peach House
-This project is a personal exercise as part of Coursera module
+Peach house is a personal project for improving react skills.

+## Tech Stack
+HTML, CSS, React Js

 ## Available Scripts
 In the project directory (src), you can run: